microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ```

 The server rejected NuGet's push request because it did not recognize the request method.

-* Verify the URI in your binary source.
-Ensure the URI directs to the service index of the feed, typically `<feed>/nuget/v3/index.json`.
+* Verify that the URI in your binary source is correct and that it directs to the service index of the feed, typically `<feed base url>/nuget/v3/index.json`.

 ### Additional NuGet Resources
 Consult the [NuGet documentation](https://learn.microsoft.com/azure/devops/artifacts/nuget/publish) for guidelines on connecting to and publishing on a NuGet feed.